IlMusu/Exproblab_Assignment_2/README.md

 The second horizonal line shows the end of this sequence diagram and the begin of the sequence diagram shown in the repository of the previous assignment.

 ### ROS Messages Services And Actions
+In order to develop the interfaces between the components:
+- The <b>ontology_map_builder</b> node which:
+  - Provides the <b>`/ontology_map/reference_name`</b> service, of type `ReferenceName.srv`, to provide the reference name of the ontology that is loaded into ARMOR.
+This is done only once the ontology is fully created and loaded.
+  - Provides the <b>`/ontology_map/room_position`</b> service, of type `RoomPosition.srv`, to provide a position inside the requested room.
+The position is measured with respect to the world frame.
+  - Subscribes to the <b>`/ontology_map/build_map`</b> topic, of type `OntologyMap.msg`, to received the completed odometry of the environment through the message format.
+- The <b>motion_controller</b> node which:
+	- Creates a <b>`/follow_path`</b> action server, of type `FollowPath.action`, to make the follow a path composed of a ordered list of waypoints.
+	- Subscribes to the <b>`/odom`</b> topic, of type `Odometry`, to retrieve the current position of the rotot.
+	- Creates a client for the <b>`/move_base`</b> action server, of type `MoveBase.action` to make the robot move between two waypoints of the path.
+- The <b>planner_node</b> node which:
+	- Creates a client for the <b>`/compute_path`</b> action server, of type `ComputePathAction.action`, for computing a path of waypoints from a start to a goal position.
+- The <b>robot_inspection_routine </b> node which:
+	- Subscribes to the <b>`/joint0_position_controller/command`</b> topic, of type `Float64`, for controlling the first joint of the robot arm.
+	- Subscribes to the <b>`/joint1_position_controller/command`</b> topic, of type `Float64`, for controlling the second joint of the robot arm.
+	- Subscribes to the <b>`/camera_position_controller/command`</b> topic, of type `Float64`, for controlling the camera joint of the robot arm.
+	- Creates a <b>`/robot_inspection_routine`</b> action server, of type `RobotInspectionRoutine.action`, to make the robot move the arm is a spherical pattern.
+- The <b>marker_detector</b> node which:
+	- Subscribes to the <b>`/camera/image_raw`</b> topic, of type `Image.msg`, for receiving the camera images and retrieving any eventual ArUco marker inside the image.
+	- Publishes to the <b>`/cmd_vel`</b> topic, of type` Twist.msg`, for updating the velocity of the robot.
+This is used for making the robot stand still while it is obtaining for the markers.
+	- Publishes to the <b>`/ontology_map/build_map`</b> topic, of type `OntologyMap.msg`, for publishing all the necessary information regarding the ontology that needs to be loaded on ARMOR.
+	- Uses the <b> `/room_info`</b> service, of type `RoomInformation.srv`,  for requesting the information about a room which is related to an ArUco marker id.

 ### ROS Parameters
+The `ontology_map_builder` node uses the following parameters:
+- /ontology_reference (string) : The reference name of the ontology.
+- /ontology_path (string) : The global path of the default ontology.
+- /ontology_uri (string) : The uri of the ontology.
+- /rooms (list) : The list of rooms names for building the map.
+- /rooms_doors (list) : At index i, the list of doors belonging to room i.
+- /rooms_positions (list) : At index i, the position of room i.
+- /robot_room (string) : The initial room at which the robot is located.

+The `motion_controller` node uses the following parameters:
+- /goal_threshold (float) : The distance from goal at which the robot is considered to be arrived at goal.

 ## 4. RUNNING CODE
 ### Detecting The Markers